- Private fee: $65

 Put simply, Telehealth is the distribution of healthcare services via phone, video call, or email.
 This could mean a video consultation or phone conversation with your doctor to demonstrate and discuss the symptoms of any conditions you may be suffering from.
 Your doctor will then make an assessment of your health and prescribe intervention as necessary in the form of prescription medicine, health advice, or referral to external services.

 Currently, Medical Hub @ RMIT are only offering Telehealth consultations over the phone.
-We do not offer video conferencing or email consultations at this time.
+We do not offer and via video conferencing or email consultations at this time.

 What happens during a Telehealth consultation?